 In a basic sharded cluster, a sharded table is partitioned horizontally into roughly equal sets of rows called shards, which are distributed across a number of data nodes.
 For example, if a table with 100 million rows is partitioned across four data nodes, each stores a shard containing about 25 million rows.
 Nonsharded tables reside wholly on the first data node configured.

 Queries against a sharded table are decomposed into multiple shard-local queries to be run in parallel on the data nodes; the results are then combined and returned to the user.
-This distributed data layout can further be exploited for parallel data loading and with third party frameworks like Apache Spark.
+This distributed data layout can further be exploited for parallel data loading and with third party framework.

 In addition to parallel processing, sharding improves query performance by partitioning the cache.
 Each data node uses its own cache for shard-local queries against the data it stores, making the cluster’s cache for sharded data roughly as large as the sum of the caches of all the data nodes.
 Adding a data node means adding dedicated cache for more data.